-Art Action Earwig, a multidisciplinary performance collective composed of Wryly Andherson and Minah Lee, is based in Vancouver, the unceded ancestral territories of the Sḵwx̱wú7mesh (Squamish), Səl̓ílwətaʔ/ Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
-On these stolen lands, an artist who was losing her ground in the Canadian immigration system and a Canadian artist experiencing financial burdens united to make their creative livelihoods sustainable.
+Art Action Earwig is a multidisciplinary performance collective composed of Wryly Andherson and Minah Lee, based in Vancouver, unceded Coast Salish territory.
+On these stolen lands, an artist losing her ground in the Canadian immigration system and a Canadian artist experiencing financial hardship united to make their creative livelihoods sustainable.

 Wryly has been practicing performance art since 2001 and puppetry since 2003, creating Moth Orbit Object Theater in 2011.
 Minah has been exploring multimedia performance since 2007 and co-founded FurryN@vel Performing Arts Collective in 2013.
 They collaborated on two new iterations of The Lovers Inside Boa Constrictor – an autobiographical and situational dialogue-performance staged at Vancouver’s 2018 Outsider Arts Festival.
 This performance was a protest and celebration of love against the systemic violence of economic exploitation, and their wedding ceremony.
 Their collaborative journey continues under the name Art Action Earwig from 2020.